 With my nose sneezing unconditionally, I had a pill and fell asleep by 11pm.
 Unusual of me.
-A few minutes into a dream I no longer remember, I had my phone buzzing and the person on the line says, "Happy Birthday".
+A few minutes into a dream I no longer remember, I had my phone buzzing, and the person on the line says, "Happy Birthday".
 My semi-asleep brain processed it a little lazily and whispered to itself, "Oh shit, I'm 26 now!"

 I don't usually celebrate an arbitrary day in 365 days, to mark an anniversary.
 But the progress of my existence on earth is apparently irreversible.
-The moments I left behind are forever left behind but the shredded leaves do transform and get buried deep inside, waiting for a wake up call.
+The moments I left behind are forever left behind, but the shredded leaves do transform and get buried deep inside, waiting for a wake-up call.

 Reading the listicles of "things to do before 25" makes me cringe.
 I didn't meet the world's expectations.
 I did a few things before 26 like going to Iceland on my first international trip, climbing a mountain above 14,000 ft, a bunch of solo trips, few other adventures, changed a few jobs, went out of comfort zones.
 But they're nothing compared to what's written in listicles.

 Life has been a roller coaster with peaks of joy and trenches of mistakes.
 Despite the excitement and sheer amount of fear, the ride has no purpose.
-It ends where I begin, may be a few minutes or a few hours later.
-Somewhere on the mountain top, I may realize I'm mature but when I stranded myself in the middle of an ocean knowing it's depth, the fear takes over.
+It ends where I begin, maybe a few minutes or a few hours later.
+Somewhere on the mountain top, I may realize I'm mature, but when I stranded myself in the middle of an ocean knowing it's depth, the fear takes over.

 Given a chance, will I do it again?
 Absolutely!
 There's not a single day I regret living, but I'd not like to be remembered any of it.

 With everything going on, you wish me a happy birthday?
 Well, thank you.
-While I'm yet to find a reason to be happy about being born, it makes me think when I die and go to the other side, if it exists, will I be happy?
+While I'm yet to find a reason to be happy about being born, it makes me think when I die and goes to the other side, if it exists, will I be happy?

 If leaving footprints is what life is about, I'm here not to leave a trail.
 With each day passing by, I want to wipe out my past and be young, forever.